No. 5 Maryland beats Marquette to win Orlando Invitational

+Not with Marquette’s Markus Howard coming off a 51-point performance.
+Not with a title on the line at the Orlando Invitational.

-LAKE BUENA VISTA, Fla.
-(AP) — Anthony Cowan Jr. scored 22 points and backcourt mate Darryl Morsell helped fifth-ranked Maryland limit Marquette star Markus Howard to six points as the Terrapins remained unbeaten with an 84-63 victory over the Golden Eagles on Sunday in the championship game of the Orlando Invitational.
+“I had a feeling our guys were going to step up, knowing it was a championship game,” Turgeon said after Anthony Cowan Jr. scored 22 points and backcourt mate Darryl Morsell spearheaded a stellar defensive effort that limited the high-scoring Howard to six points in Maryland’s 84-63 victory Sunday at Disney World.
+“I know my guys, and I knew they were going to step up.”

-Howard scored 91 points in his first two games of the eight-team tournament at Disney World.
-However, Marquette’s all-time scoring leader was just 1 of 12 from the field in this one, including 0 for 6 on 3-point attempts, after scorching Davidson for 40 points in the opening round and topping 50 for the third in his career with 51 against Southern California in the semifinals.
+Howard scored 91 points in his first two games of the eight-team tournament.
+However, the reigning Big East Player of the Year was just 1 of 12 from the field in this one, including 0 for 6 on 3-point attempts, after scorching Davidson for 40 points and topping 50 for the third in his career with 51 against Southern California in the semifinals.

+“Our defense was terrific, even until the end,” Turgeon said.
+“Darryl guarded Howard with 40 seconds to go.
+We didn’t let him catch the ball.
+We played all the way to the buzzer. … They didn’t really need a pregame speech.
+I knew our guys were going to be locked in.”

 Cowan captured tournament MVP honors with 72 points in three games, including a career-best 30 against Temple on Thanksgiving.
-Morsell had 17 points and 10 rebounds, while guarding the 5-foot-11 Howard most of the afternoon Sunday.
+Morsell had 17 points and 10 rebounds, while guarding the 5-foot-11 Howard most of Sunday.

-Maryland (8-0) is off to its best start since the 2006-07 season, and coach Mark Turgeon finally got the complete performance he’s been looking for from the Terrapins, who overcame slow starts to beat Temple and Harvard in the first two rounds.
+Maryland (8-0) is off to its best start since the 2006-07 season, and Turgeon finally got the complete performance he’s been looking for from his team, which overcame slow starts to beat Temple and Harvard in the first two rounds.

 Aaron Wiggins scored 15 points and often wound up guarding Howard when Morsell wasn’t on the high-scoring guard.